avramdiy/AppleStockAnalysis/README.md

 - Using dates from 1990 - 1999, I want to create a chart that plots the monthly average "High" and the monthly average "Low" as line plots.
 I also want to show a le6 scale of the monthly average "Volume" traded as a bar chart on the same chart graphic.
 I want all of this to be featured on a new route.

 ### 5th Commit

+- Using dates from 2000 - 2022, I want to create a chart that plots the monthly average "High" and the monthly average "Low" as line plots.
+I also want to show a le6 scale of the monthly average "Volume" traded as a bar chart on the same chart graphic.
+I want all of this to be featured on a new route.